OmriYahav/BIU-FinalProject/README.md

 ## Project Description

- brief description of the project here.
-Include the main goals and objectives.

 ## Installation

- instructions on how to install and set up the project on a local machine.
+ instructions on how to install and set up the project.

 ## Usage